jaeksoft/opensearchserver/src/doc/en/documentation/faq%7Cfrequently_asked_questions%7C2/installation/how_to_install_Tesseract-3_on_Debian.md

-By default, Debian provide only the version 2.x of Tesseract.
-OpenSearchServer requires Tesseract 3.
+OpenSearchServer requires Tesseract 3 -- but by default Debian only provides version 2.x.
 Here is how to setup Tesseract 3.x using the sources.

 **Install the compiler tools: g++ and make**